godai78/Podyplomowe/four-color-process.md

 ![](4cp/4CP_04a.png)

-Choose the right resolution — 300DPI is the default unless you decided to use different one in step 1.
+Choose the right resolution&ndash;300DPI is the default unless you decided to use different one in step 1.
 This affects halftone dots sizes in the resulting file.

 ![](4cp/4CP_04b.png)